SangeethaS94/Fire-in-the-SandBox/README.md

 We have attempted to scale the model to reality.
 The estimated scales are as follows:
 - Horizontal Scale: 1:2550
 - Vertical Scale: 1:1040
 - Time Scale: 1:1800 (1 second = 30 minutes) (This scale applies when FrameRate is 1.
-Scale to be adjusted based on the chosed FrameRate)
+Time Scale to be adjusted based on the chosen FrameRate)

 However, these values are approximate and hence should be used with caution.